Yuelioi/docs-v3/Ue/blueprint/en/AI/Tasks/Move to and Use Smart Object with Gameplay Behavior.md

 ---
-display_name: Move to and Use Smart Object with Gameplay Behavior
+title: Move to and Use Smart Object with Gameplay Behavior
 order: 5
 ---
 ## Navigation